Shen Hongying: More detailed history and biography

 Shen participated in the Guangzhou Uprising on March 29 in Xuantong three years (1911).
 On August 19 of the same year (October 10th in the Gregorian calendar) the Wuchang Uprising, all provinces responded one after another, and Shen Hongying participated in the Liuzhou Uprising led by the Crown Three.
 Liu Guxiang had already served as the secretary-general of Guangdong Governor Hu Hanmin, and Wang Guansan had acted as the person in charge when Liu Guxiang and Li Deshan flew to Guangdong and Hong Kong.
 Therefore, during the Liuzhou uprising, he was promoted to the commander of the rebel army.
 Shen Hongying was appointed as the third management belt.
 After the establishment of the Republic of China, he was promoted to be a gang leader in He County.
 In the spring of the third year of the Republic of China, the bandits on the border of Hunan and Guangxi were eliminated, and the third commander of Guangxi Central District was promoted to station in Yulin.

 In the fifth year of the Republic of China, Yuan Shikai proclaimed himself emperor, and many provinces expressed opposition and declared independence.
 Guangxi governor Lu Rongting also telegraphed to declare Guangxi independence and sent troops to defeat Yuan Shikai.
 Among them, Shen Hongying was sent to the commander of the Gui army to assist Hunan, and he led his troops to the north of Hunan to attack Yuan Pai's Xiang.
 Du Tang Xiangming.

 On July 1 of the sixth year of the Republic of China (1917), Zhang Xun, the governor of Anhui Province, sent troops to Beijing to support the restoration of the throne of Emperor Pu Yi.
 Members of Congress went south.
-On September 10, a military government was established to protect the country, and Sun Wen was elected as the general of the navy and army.
-On January 5 of the 7th year of the Republic of China, Lu Rongting, Mo Rongxin, and others established the "Province Association of Law Protection" in Guangzhou to fight against the military government led by Sun Wen.
-In August of the same year, Shen Hongying was ordered to move to Shaoguan as the commander of the Third Army to Protect the Country and the Supervisory Office of Guangdong, Jiangxi and Hunan Border Defense.
+On September 10, a military government was established to protect the country, and Sun Yat-sen was elected as the general of the navy and army.
+On January 5 of the 7th year of the Republic of China, Lu Rongting, Mo Rongxin, and others established the "Province Association of Law Protection" in Guangzhou to fight against the military government led by Sun Yat-sen. In August of the same year, Shen Hongying was ordered to move to Shaoguan as the commander of the Third Army to Protect the Country and the Supervisory Office of Guangdong, Jiangxi and Hunan Border Defense.

 Due to the division of the Northern and Southern governments, the military leaders of all provinces regarded the central government as nothing but the expansion of personal power.
-In view of the frustration of the actual situation, Mr. Zhongshan resigned on August 7 in the eighth year of the Republic of China (1919).
+In view of the frustration of the actual situation, Zhongshan resigned on August 7 in the eighth year of the Republic of China (1919).